ValeriiaMur/RESTful-API-with-Express-from-scratch/README.md

 | PUT    | /api/users/:id | Updates the user with the specified `id` using data from the `request body`.
 Returns the modified user |

 #### User Schema

-Each User _resource_ should conform to the following structure (AKA schema):

 ```js
 {